Coding Style

 Code design and review

-In addition to code review, this doc offers instructions for the whole cycle of high-quality development, from design, implementation, testing, documentation, to preparing for code review.
-Many good questions are asked for critical steps during development, such as about design, about function, about complexity, about test, about naming, about documentation, and about code review.
-The doc summarized rules for code review as follows.
+In addition to code review, this document offers instructions for the whole cycle of high-quality development, from design, implementation, testing, documentation to preparing for code review.
+Many good questions are asked for critical steps during development, such as about design, function, complexity, testing, naming, documentation, and code review.
+The documentation summarizes rules for code review as follows.
+During a code review, you should make sure that:

 • The code is well-designed.